Sonia Gandhi set to review post-poll scenario today

 The party will also hold deliberations on the National Register of Citizens (NRC), which is a key issue in Assam after a large number of its citizens have been left out of it.

-Some of the young leaders who are also part of the key group includes Randeep Singh Surjewala, Jyotiraditya Scindia, Rajeev Satav and Sushmita Dev.
+Some of the young leaders who are also part of the key group include Randeep Singh Surjewala, Jyotiraditya Scindia, Rajeev Satav and Sushmita Dev.

-Besides discussing the poll results outcome, the panel would discuss key issues to be taken up in the Winter Session of Parliament starting November 18 and other political issues to take on the Modi government.
+Besides discussing the outcome of the poll result, the panel would discuss key issues to be taken up in the Winter Session of Parliament starting November 18 and other political issues to take on the Modi government.

 HP by-polls: Congress candidate from Dharamashala gets less than one-sixth votes, loses deposit